What is the ISC Domain Survey?

 In a recent survey, we found more than 1 billion hosts.
 Therefore, the corresponding datasets, especially for the .com, .net, .edu, and .org TLDs, are quite large.
 For example, the .com file is more than 170MB zipped.
 Please assure you have the appropriate tools for managing large files.

-All data is provided on DVD in a format that can easily be imported into most popular databases.
+All data is provided on DVD or online in a format that can easily be imported into most popular databases.
 If you would like to purchase a copy, please go to our order form.
-We can provide you with sample data, but its format and structure will be identical to the three lines above.
+We can provide you with sample data, but its format and structure will be identical to the dozen lines above.
 If you are asking for a sample so that you can learn the structure of the data, just look at those lines.
 If you have some other reason for needing a sample, please contact us.

 What if I order the raw data, and it isn’t the information I need?